xor-gate/go-ssh-keyholder/README.md

 # go-ssh-keyholder

-Go implementation of the MediaWiki KeyHolder for securely sharing ssh agents among groups of users.
+Go implementation of the MediaWiki KeyHolder for securely sharing ssh a secured and system wide SSH agent among groups of users.

 # Installation